Heavy Construction for Branford, CT & the Surrounding Areas

 From transportation to utility providers, and other commercial clients, Blakeslee Arpaia Chapman provides a wide range of heavy construction and millwrighting services to assist with infrastructure used by the public, governmental institutions, local businesses, and other industrial corporations.
 Our company has the capability to undertake projects including bridge construction, highway construction, and roadway construction.
 Our pile driving contractor has also worked on projects including the construction of foundations for power plants, utility substations, electrical substations, and more.

 Through extensive experience and personal attention, Blakeslee Arpaia Chapman offers talent, diversified disciplines of construction, and a sizeable inventory of professional-grade utility rigging and construction equipment.
 We’ve worked with both independent engineers and in-house licensed engineering and underpinning construction services to complete projects for clients across Connecticut, Massachusetts, and Rhode Island, including the Branford, CT; Bridgeport, CT; Hartford, CT; New Haven, CT; Milford, CT; Providence, RI; Narragansett, RI; Worchester, MA; and Springfield, MA; areas.

 Complementing the company's in-the-field heavy construction experience, Blakeslee's engineered study of construction methods creates the unique ability to provide sole-source responsibility and an organized approach to the sequencing and methods of construction.
 This combination allows for precise scheduling and cost control, and quick response to clients' requests for estimates and alternative construction methods.
 It's how Blakeslee gets the job done.
 Call us today!

 Take a look at recent projects we’ve completed including bridge construction, rehabilitation, and replacement.
-We're proud to be able to serve clients throughout Branford, CT; Bridgeport, CT; Hartford, CT; New Haven, CT; Milford, CT; Long Island, NY; Springfield, MA; Boston, MA; and the surrounding areas.
+We're proud to be able to serve clients throughout Branford, CT; Bridgeport, CT; Hartford, CT; New Haven, CT; Milford, CT; Long Island, NY; Providence, RI; Worcester, MA; and the surrounding areas.